mozilla/gecko-dev/browser/components/asrouter/docs/targeting-attributes.md

 ### `fxViewButtonAreaType`

 A string of the name of the container where the Firefox View button is shown, null if the button has been removed.

+### `alltabsButtonAreaType`

+A string of the name of the container where the Tab Overflow button (or All Tabs button) is shown, null if the button has been removed.

 ### `hasMigratedBookmarks`